Student Accessibility and Support Services Parents Frequently Asked Questions

 - HOW CAN I SUPPORT MY STUDENT THROUGH THE TRANSITION TO ESU?

-* Encourage your student to register early during the process, especially if housing accommodations are requested.
+- Encourage your student to contact SASS and register early in the process, especially if housing accommodations are requested.